-As of April 30, 2022, other than outstanding letters of credit issued under our Revolving Credit Facility, we did not have any off-balance sheet arrangements.
-The majority of the standby letters of credit expire within one year.
+As of October 31, 2022, other than outstanding letters of credit issued under our Revolving Credit Facility, we did not have any off-balance sheet arrangements.
+The standby letters of credit generally expire within one year.
 However, in the ordinary course of business, we will continue to renew or modify the terms of the letters of credit to support business requirements.
 The letters of credit are contingent liabilities, supported by our Revolving Credit Facility, and are not reflected on our condensed consolidated balance sheets.